 The following discussion and analysis is based on the Consolidated Financial Statements of GFP which include the accounts of GFP and its majority-owned subsidiaries.
-GFP's majority-owned subsidiaries for all periods presented include the Reorganization Parties and certain other entities engaged in the ownership and operation of commercial real estate properties.
-The Reorganization Parties are a unique blend of companies which provide contract manufacturing services and a complementing range of products to a wide variety of customers.
+GFP's majority-owned subsidiaries for all periods presented include GTC, Bell and Tube Turns and certain other entities engaged in the ownership and operation of commercial real estate properties.
+GFP has divested its ownership in all of its real estate operations and, accordingly, these operations have been accounted for as discontinued operations in the Consolidated Financial Statements of GFP for all periods presented.